Beyond Frosting » Recipes » Desserts » Cheesecakes » Caramel Pecan Cheesecake

 Caramel Pecan Cheesecake

-This Caramel Pecan Cheesecake is a rich brown sugar cheesecake baked in a buttery graham cracker crust.
-It’s topped with crushed pecans and homemade salted caramel sauce.
+This caramel pecan cheesecake is a rich brown sugar caramel cheesecake baked in a graham cracker crust, topped with nutty pecans and gooey salted caramel sauce.
+It’s an easy way to kick your classic cheesecake up a notch!

-a caramel cheesecake on a cake stand in front of a book titled "Cheesecake Love"
+A caramel pecan cheesecake with a slice missing on a cake stand in front of a book titled "Cheesecake Love".

-• Cream Cheese – you’ll need four blocks of full-fat cream cheese.
-Be sure to bring it to room temperature first so it gets nice and smooth.
+• Cream Cheese – You’ll want to use blocks of full-fat cream cheese.
+Bring it to room temperature first so that it softens and mixes more easily.

 How to Make Caramel Pecan Cheesecake